ethteck/splat/docs/Segments.md

   flip_y: no
 ```

+`ci` (paletted) segments have a `palettes: []` setting that represents the list of palettes that should be linked to the `ci`.
+For each linked palette, an image will be exported.
+The implicit value of `palettes` is a one-element list containing the name of the raster, which means palettes and rasters with the same name will automatically be linked.

+Palette segments can specify a `global_id`, which can be referred to from a `ci`'s `palettes` list.
+The `global_id` space is searched first, and this allows cross-segment links between palettes and rasters.

 ## `pad`

 `pad` is a segment that represents a rom region that's filled with zeroes and decomping it doesn't have much value.